Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 	<a href="../video/hypertangram_2.mp4">Demo video</a>
 </video>

-This is a personal project, and my first “complete” game in terms of features and polish.
-This game idea had been sitting in the back of my mind for quite a time, and I finally did it in about 6 months of free-time development.
+This is my first “complete” game in terms of features and polish.

+This game idea had been sitting in the back of my mind for quite a time, and I finally did it in about 6 months of development in my free time.

 It wasn’t all smooth sailing.
 There were lots of problems with the geometry code.